denverpost/nouner/README.md

 # NounMatch
 Given a lookup object and a chunk of text, link any matching proper nouns within the text

+## Usage
+Look at www/include.html for the js in use on production.

+Look at www/example.html for a bare-bones implementation.

 ## Performance Considerations
 In addition to the extra JS being downloaded on the page, every time the noun-matcher runs  it: